Part One: The myths, corporate commitment and government perspectives

 Who is responsible for the shift to hybrid working?

 It’s one thing to have a policy about how we will work after the pandemic, it’s another thing altogether to make it a reality.
-Organisations need to explore how hybrid work can become a reality, and most importantly, who will be ultimately responsible for making it happen.
+In Part Two, we will explore how hybrid work can become a reality, and most importantly, who will be ultimately responsible for making it happen.

 Justin Kinnear is Head of Research at HPC.
 His passion for people development and his ability to inspire makes him a key member of HPC’s facilitation and coaching teams.